-Any person may approach TDSAT in addition to Central or some or local authority.
-The chairperson and members of this tribunal are to appointed by the Government of India in consultation with the Chief Justice of India.
+The chairperson and members of this tribunal are to be appointed by the Government of India in consultation with the Chief Justice of India.

 Powers and Functions of TRAI

-The Powers and functions of TRAI are mainly on:
+The Powers and Functions of TRAI are mainly:

-• to recommend need and timing of introduction of new service providers and terms and conditions of license to a service provider
+- To recommend the need for and timing of introduction of new service providers and terms and conditions of the license to a service provider;

-• to lay down and ensure time period for providing long-distance and local distance circuits
+- To lay down and ensure a time period for providing long-distance and local distance circuits;

-• to• facilitate competition and promote efficiency in operations to promote growth of telecom services;
+- To facilitate competition and promote efficiency in operations to promote the growth of telecom services;

-• to protect consumers’ interest monitor quality of senrices inspect equipment used in networks and make
+- To protect consumers’ interest, monitor quality of services, inspect equipment used in networks and make recommendations about such equipment;

-• to perform any such other administration and financial function may be entrusted to it by the Central Government.
+- To perform any such other administration and financial function as may be entrusted to it by the Central Government.